Table of Contents

 Unlike most other types of jewelry, nose rings can be viewed symbolically.
 They hold varying meanings, depending on culture and region.
 Even in the West, nose rings have represented many things – from counter culturalism, rebellion, and anti-conservatism to simply just a fashion accessory.

 Intrigued?
-Here’s a closer exploration of the symbolism of nose rings around the world.
+Here’s a closer exploration of the symbolism and meaning of nose rings around the world.

 What’s a Nose Ring?